strike-finance/perpetuals-smart-contracts/docs/specs.md

 - **Open positions**

   - When opening a short position, the trader must deposit a stable coin as collateral.
-When opening a long position, the trader must deposit the underlying asset as collateral
+When opening a long position, the trader must deposit the underlying asset as collateral.
   - The pool ref will pull in the Pool UTxo, where it's datum sepcifies the largest leverage the trader can use.
-  - They will mint the amount of assets of their total position
+  - They will mint the amount of assets of their total position.
   - A UTxO must be sent to the orders validator with the minted assets, collateral, and valid datum values.

 - **Close Position**

-  - Only the owner of the position can close the positon
+  - Only the owner of the position can close the positon.
   - To close a position the trader must sent a UTxO to the orders validtor with the minted assets, collateral, and valid datum values.

 - **Stop Loss**

-  - An off-chain bot will be monitoring all UTxOs at the script, and once the stop loss usd of the position is met, the position will be closed automatically
+  - An off-chain bot will be monitoring all UTxOs at the script, and once the stop loss usd of the position is met, the position will be closed automatically.
   - The bot must sent the a UTxO to the orders validator with the minted assets, collateral, and valid datum values.

 - **Update Stop Loss**